ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-area-series/index.md

 - Initially there is no missing data, all values are valid for their associated axes.
 - Click the Missing Y values button and note that missing Y values are rendered as gaps in the area chart.
-- Click the Missing Y values button and note that missing X values causes no data point to be displayed (hence fewer data points shown in the area chart).
+- Click the Missing X values button and note that missing X values causes no data point to be displayed (hence fewer data points shown in the area chart).
 - The second row of buttons allow switching between stacked and grouped area series.

 <chart-example title='Area Series with Incomplete Data' name='missing-data-area' type='generated'></chart-example>